Books & More for Santa Cruz Readers...

 Piet Oudolf is the genius behind extraordinary gardens at Chicago’s Millenium Park & New York’s Battery and just-opened (2009) High Line parks.
 His characteristic swathes of grasses and indigenous perennials are a perfect fit for “natural” landscape designs, including so-called green roofs.
 This is the rare gardening/landscape design book that ...
 [Read more]

-Posted by curious on April 29, 2010
+Posted on April 29, 2010

 Tags: non-fiction